Egypt turmoil hits travel firms as European shares flatline

 Big banks rebounded after recent weakness, while heavyweight stocks such as Maersk kept European shares steady on Friday.

-The container shipping fleet operator rose 9.7 percent after posting higher second quarter profits.
+Container shipping fleet operator Maersk rose 9.1 percent after posting higher second quarter profits.

 "The Euro STOXX 50 hit a high two days ago.
 After that, any negative factor will be blown out of proportion.
 We're probably overdue for a minor correction but we're still in a bull market," Andreas Clenow, hedge fund trader and principal of ACIES Asset Management said.